javelin-devices/javelin-sdk-examples-android/Tutorial1.0/README.md

 ...

 You should now be able to run your application on your android device and display accelerometer data in the X,Y, and Z axis and toggle on and off the Vibrator and LED from the Javelin 1.
-Be sure to download the Tutorial 1.0 code which is ready to run on your device if you are having trouble.
+Be sure to download the Tutorial 1.0 source code which is ready to run on your device if you are having trouble.